-These are the Company's first IFRS condensed consolidated interim financial statements for the first quarter of the period covered by the first IFRS and have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34, Interim Financial Reporting and IFRS 1, First-Time Adoption of International Financial Reporting Standard.
+These condensed consolidated interim financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34, Interim Financial Reporting and IFRS 1, First-Time Adoption of International Financial Reporting Standard.
 Subject to certain transition elections disclosed in Note 14, we have consistently applied the same accounting policies in our opening IFRS balance sheet as at July 1, 2010 and throughout all periods presented, as if the policies had always been in effect.
-Note 14 discloses the impact of the transition from pre-changeover Canadian Generally Accepted Accounting Principles to IFRS on our reported financial position, operating earnings and cash flows, including the nature and effect of significant changes in accounting policies from those used in our consolidated financial statements for year ended June 30, 2011.
+Note 14 discloses the impact of the transition from pre-changeover Canadian Generally Accepted Accounting Principles ("cGAAP") to IFRS on our reported financial position, operating earnings and cash flows, including the nature and effect of significant changes in accounting policies from those used in our consolidated financial statements for year ended June 30, 2011.
 IFRS 1, which governs the firsttime adoption of IFRS, generally requires accounting policies to be applied retrospectively to determine the opening balance sheet on our transition date of July 1, 2010 and allows certain exemptions on transition to IFRS.
 The elections adopted by the Company and have been disclosed in Note 14.

-The policies applied in these condensed consolidated interim financial statements are presented in Note 3 and are based on IFRS issued and outstanding as of December 23, 2011, the date the Board of Directors approved the financial statements.
+The policies applied in these condensed consolidated interim financial statements are presented in Note 3 and are based on IFRS issued and outstanding as of May 23, 2012, the date the Board of Directors approved the financial statements.
 Any subsequent changes to IFRS that are given effect in our annual consolidated financial statements for the year ended June 30, 2012 could result in restatement of these condensed consolidated interim financial statements.
 None of these standards are expected to have a significant effect on the consolidated financial statements.